zotonic/zotonic/doc/ref/modules/mod_filestore.rst

 After a cache process stops it will keep running for a short period to handle late incoming requests.

-Filezcache entries are started by the `mod_filestore` and filled by either moving a local file to the cache or by s3filez donwload processes.
+Filezcache entries are started by the `mod_filestore` and filled by either moving a local file to the cache or by s3filez download processes.

 .. todo:: The statistics are generated dynamically, which is not a good idea with many files.
 This will be changed.